GeorginaTaylorsVersion/Georginas_Website/notes/1B/CS 116/5. Types of Recursion/Module 5 Types of Recursion 1a9115b71c118099b8f2d8916dea058c.md

 - A helper function is required
     - helper function requires at least two parameters
-    - One to keep track of what has been done on previous recursive calls (the “accumulator”)
+    - One to keep track of what has been done on previous recursive calls (the "accumulator")
     - One to keep track of what remaining to be processed (used to identify the base or stopping cases)
 - The main function is a wrapper function that sets the initial value of the accumulator(s).
 - The main function may also handle special cases.